acuarica/gtm-web/README.md

-# Git Time Metric Web Dashboard
+# Git Time Metric Dashboard

 [![Build Status](https://travis-ci.com/acuarica/gtm-web.svg?branch=master)](https://travis-ci.com/acuarica/gtm-web)

-Reporting application to visualize [Git Time Metric](https://github.com/git-time-metric/gtm) data.
+Reporting application to visualize [Git Time Metric](https://github.com/git-time-metric/gtm) time data.

-**Work in progress.
-Not to be used in production.**
+Git Time Metric is an application that lets you track the time you spend working on files in your git repositories.
+To store your time data, it uses [git notes](https://git-scm.com/docs/git-notes), which is essentially metadata stored in your git repository.

+Git Time Metric Dashboard is an application to visualize your time data.
+Keep in mind that this is heavily **work in progress**.
 Feel free to open issues or pull requests if you would like to add any feature, or you have early feedback.

+## Installation

+To work with **gtm Dashboard** you will need **gtm** to track your time.
+First, install [Git Time Metric](https://github.com/git-time-metric/gtm) and any of its [plugins](https://github.com/git-time-metric/gtm#install-a-plugin-for-your-editor) and automatically start tracking your time.
+Then you can install **gtm Dashboard**.
+Go to [releases](https://github.com/acuarica/gtm-web/releases) and download gtm Dashboard for your operating system.
+It will automatically detect your gtm installation, and you can visualize you time data.

+## Features

+- Filter by date and git message contents
+- Visualize your time data per project or all together
+- Integrated timeline on what projects you spend most of your time

 ## Demo